Spectral constants for the quantum annulus: Introduction

 Throughout the paper, all operators are bounded linear maps defined on complex Hilbert spaces.
 A contraction is an operator with norm at most $1$.
 We shall use the following notations: $\mathbb{C}$ denotes the complex plane, $\mathbb{D}$ is the open unit disc $\{z : |z|<1\}$ and $\mathbb{T}$ is the unit circle $\{z : |z|=1\}$.
 For a compact set $X \subseteq \mathbb{C}^n$, we denote by $\text{Rat}(X)$ the algebra of rational functions with singularities outside $X$, which is equipped with the supremum norm $\|.\|_{\infty, X}$.
 For $K>0$, we say that a compact set $X \subset \mathbb{C}^n$ is a \textit{$K$-spectral set} for a commuting operator tuple $\underline{T}=(T_1, \dotsc, T_n)$ if its Taylor joint spectrum $\sigma_T(\underline{T}) \subseteq X$ and $\|f(\underline{T})\| \leq K\|f\|_{\infty, X}$ for all $f \in \text{Rat}(X)$.
 Such a constant $K$ is called a \textit{spectral constant}.
 The set $X$ is called a \textit{spectral set} for $\underline T$ if it is a $K$-spectral set with $K=1$.
 For $r>1$, consider the annulus

 Let $Q\mathbb{A}_r$ be the class of invertible operators $T$ such that $\|T\|, \|T^{-1}\| \leq r$.
 The class $Q\A_r$ is known as the \textit{quantum annulus}.
 A central question to determine the smallest spectral constant $K(\CA_r)$ such that $\CA_r$ is a $K(\CA_r)$-spectral set for every operator in $Q\mathbb{A}_r$ still remains open.
 However, there are already a considerable number of research articles in this direction, e.g., see \cite{Badea, CrouI, CrouII, Pascoe, Paulsen, Shields, TsikalasII} and the references therein.
 A notable lower bound $K(\CA_r) \geq 2$ was established by Tsikalas \cite{TsikalasII}, improving the earlier bounds on $K(\CA_r)$ obtained in \cite{Badea}.
+Also, Crouzeix and Greenbaum \cite{CrouII} showed that $K(\CA_r) \leq 1+\sqrt{2}$.
 Later, Pascoe proved in \cite{Pascoe} that